quartane/python_to_openscad/readme.md

 # TODO
  - implement the remaining of the openscad syntaxe
- - add _global_ variable :  variable that you can modify later inside
  - support for holes and parts [if I have time]
  - doc